KRTirtho/spotube/README.md

 1. [skeleton_text](https://github.com/101Loop/Skeleton-Text) - A package that provides an easy way to add skeleton text loading animation in Flutter project.
 This project is a part of 101Loop community.
 1. [smtc_windows](https://github.com/KRTirtho/smtc_windows) - Windows `SystemMediaTransportControls` implementation for Flutter giving access to Windows OS Media Control applet.
 1. [spotify](https://github.com/rinukkusu/spotify-dart) - An incomplete dart library for interfacing with the Spotify Web API.
+1. [supabase](https://supabase.com) - A dart client for Supabase.
+This client makes it simple for developers to build secure and scalable products.
 1. [system_theme](https://pub.dev/packages/system_theme) - A plugin to get the current system theme info.
 Supports Android, Web, Windows, Linux and macOS
 1. [titlebar_buttons](https://github.com/gtk-flutter/titlebar_buttons) - A package which provides most of the titlebar buttons from windows, linux and macos.
 1. [url_launcher](https://pub.dev/packages/url_launcher) - Flutter plugin for launching a URL.
 Supports web, phone, SMS, and email schemes.